oyekanmiayo/dsa-all-langs/tree/heap/README.md

 * rightSibling(z) = `z + 1`, if z is odd and z  + 1 < n
 ```

 We can understand better with and example.
 [100, 40, 50, 10, 15, 50, 40] is a valid heap, draw it out yourself using the 0-indexed formulas above.
+We can also visualize using using [OpenDSA's](https://opendsa-server.cs.vt.edu/ODSA/Books/Everything/html/Heaps.html) notes or [visual algo](https://visualgo.net/en/heap).

 ### Operations